RBT Data Collection & Graphing Quiz

 Discontinuous measurement samples behavior instead of recording every occurrence.
 Common types include:

-- Whole Interval Recording: Notes if behavior occurs for the entire interval
+- Whole Interval Recording – Behavior must occur for the entire interval.

-- Momentary Time Sampling: Notes if behavior occurs at the end of a time interval
+- Momentary Time Sampling – Checking if behavior is happening at the exact moment the interval ends.

 ⚠️ Discontinuous methods are approximations, often used when full observation is impractical.